-The Yellow Deuce is a complimentary, curriculum-aligned educational program that provides middle and high school students with immersive, experiential learning tours of the Normandy battlefields.
-Conducted aboard a classic yellow American school bus, the program is led by experienced educators and historical experts and may include rare, firsthand accounts from some of the last surviving World War II veterans.
+The Yellow Deuce™ is a free, curriculum-aligned educational program offering middle and high school students a structured, experiential learning opportunity on the Normandy battlefields.
+Conducted aboard a restored American school bus, the program is led by qualified educators and historians and may include rare firsthand testimony from some of the last surviving veterans.

 CONNECTING GENERATIONS